Received a Tax Notice? Respond and Resolve with our Tax Experts.

 The entire GST process is online and extremely simple.
 This is beneficial for startups as they do not have to get separate registrations for different taxes like VAT, service tax, excise, etc.

-This means, under GST, the taxpayer can claim a credit of the taxes already paid.
+This means, under GST, the taxpayer can claim a credit for the taxes already paid.

 Classification has become easier

-One of the persistent issue in old tax practices was the classification of a product in good or service.
-The tax implications and liability were majorly dependant upon this classification.
-Resultantly, it had both, an open route for litigation and huge operational inconveniences.
+One of the persistent issues in old tax practices was the classification of a product as good or service.
+The tax implications and liability were mainly dependent upon this classification.

-Since the procedures and compliances have radically concised with implementation of GST, it has bought harmony in numerous compliances previously required.
-Before GST there were many laws each having its own set of procedures, legal requirements and due dates.
-Gst has subsumed all major taxes and has resultantly reduced the compliance on the taxpayer.
-Also, enabled easy monitoring and tracking of defaults or non compliances.
+Before GST, there were many laws, each having its own set of procedures, legal requirements, and due dates.
+GST has subsumed all major taxes and has, and as a result, reduced the compliance burden on the taxpayer.
+Also, enabled easy monitoring and tracking of defaults or non-compliances.

 Benefit for E-commerce Operators